-The Headteacher / named person is responsible for ensuring that all relevant staff will be made aware of a CYPs condition as soon as possible.
-Each class has a folder with health conditions in their classroom.
+The Headteacher / Deputy Headteacher is responsible for ensuring that all relevant staff will be made aware of a CYPs condition as soon as possible.

-Any supply teachers / covering staff will be informed, as appropriate via a Notice in the Staff Room.
+Any supply teachers / covering staff will be informed, as appropriate, via the schools induction procedure.

 CYP with Individual Healthcare Plans have staff named in their plan who have been trained to undertake the procedures in the plan.
 The Headteacher ensures there are enough staff named to cover for absences and to allow for staff turnover.